 Whether you're camping in the desert, hanging out at your local park, or looking to improve your balance, slacklining is a fun, challenging, and readily transportable outside activity.
 But, with so many different options on the market, how do you pick the best slackline?
-We tested 10 of the most popular kits on the market today.
-We rigged them in different types of parks, around trees and posts, and put all different types of folks on the line, from brand new walkers to professional slackers.
-We rigged them, walked on them, tore them down, rigged them again, bounced on them, tightened them to near failure, intentionally made mistakes during setups and takedowns, and rigged and walked them again (and again).
+We tested 11 of the most popular kits on the market today and rated them on ease of set-up, versatility, quality, disassembly, and features.

 We used these criteria in order to select our award winners.
 Ease of Set-up For testing the ease of set-up, we wanted to know if the process was straightforward, or were there special instructions that either made assembly easier or more complex?
 Are those instructions written clearly and easy to understand?
 Can a single person rig it without too much trouble, or is a friend with some extra muscle needed?
 Is assembly a time-consuming process, or is it easy to rig quickly?
 If complex rigging is required to get a tight line, what is the learning curve?